The CAP Compliance team ensures the outcome of ‘upheld’ ASA rulings (where ads are banned) are stuck to by all

 When ads are found that clearly break the rules we seek assurances from advertisers - and the clearance centres in the case of broadcast advertising - that those ads are withdrawn or amended.
 The Compliance team provide advice and guidance to help advertisers stick to the rules.

 If an ASA ruling (a judgment, following investigation, on whether an ad breaks the advertising rules) has consequences for a whole sector, our team ensures businesses are all playing by the same rules by contacting all advertisers in that sector to advise them of the changes they need to make to their advertising claims.
+We normally do thsi by issuing an Enforcement Notice, which gives guidance on how to comply with the rules and outlines timelines for compliance.
 Similarly, if there is an established position on an advertising claim then we’ll contact advertisers whose claims aren’t in line with that and get them to change their ad(s).

 Work in this area is often supported by trade associations who represent the interests of advertisers in a sector or market.
 We also work with media owners and the clearance centres to ensure that our actions are put into effect fairly and comprehensively.

 We also conduct surveys to assess compliance in specific sectors or media, and work with other regulators across Europe through the European Advertising Standards Alliance partnership.
 This research usually affects sensitive areas (such as those sectors that raise public policy concerns) or those that have a history of problems.
 This work allows us to anticipate trends and identify potential problems.

 When the ASA publishes an upheld ruling, it asks the advertiser for a written assurance that the claim or image which broke the advertising rules will be removed or amended.
 If the ASA does not receive an assurance, the Compliance team will take further action until a satisfactory resolution has been reached.